JuniorMacedo91/loading-screen/README.md

 ## Techniques:

- - [x] Animation: ease-in-out, infinite : It shows an effect with a slow movement in the start and end.
+ - [x] Animation: ease-in-out, infinite : It shows an effect with a slow movement in the start and end;
  - [x] Keyframes - it creates animations gradually.
-The best way of using it is defining with 0% and 100%.
+The best way of using it is defining with 0% and 100%;
+ - [x] -webkit-box-reflect - Reflection effects;

 ## Project: